freiNbasya/task1-CST/README.md

 -	Server receives the string, parses it to separate file name, find the correct file, calculates it’s size, sends the string with information to the client.
 -	Client receives information about desired file.

+CREATE command:
+-	Client sends command that consists of both string “CREATE” + name of desirable folder name to the server in the same string”.
+-	Server receives the string, parses it to separate folder name, checks if such folder exists, if it doesn't creates one and assigns this folder as this particular client subfolder

 QUIT command:
 -  	Client sends string “QUIT” to the server, after which it breaks it’s while (true) loop and shuts down.
 -	Server receives command and breaks it’s while (true) loop and shuts down.